ssbc/handbook.scuttlebutt.nz/guides/pubs/setup-a-pub.md

 Then, detach the session.

-## 6. Confirm Scuttlebot server is running
+## 6. Confirm ssb-server server is running

 To check if the server is running, use the following command: